communication

 You don't have to do it alone.
 Use a card deck.
 Use an app.
 Use a sticky note on the mirror.
 Just start.

+Looking for the trimmed version?
+Our 5-exercise quick guide covers the essentials for a busy week.
 Want a guided experience?
 Download the Growing Us app or grab the physical deck to get 50+ more prompts like these.
+For structure, see our check-in template.